canax/vertical-grid/README.md

 npm install @desinax/vertical-grid
 ```

-Or clone this repo and use what you need.
+Or clone this repo and use it as is.